-“I also started a straight up country band called Borderline with some friends,” he says, “so I had three bands going because I just had to be playing wherever I could possibly play.
+“I also started a straight-up country band called Borderline with some friends,” he says, “so I had three bands going because I just had to be playing wherever I could possibly play.
 When I decided to go to Nashville, I didn’t want to have that ‘What if?’ factor in the back of my head my whole life.
 So, with the help of my hometown, I put on a farewell concert and my mom’s friends made quilts and baked goods to sell and my town raised 2500.00 to send me to Nashville with”.

 Although appreciative of the chance to place his songs in numerous TV shows, recording his own albums and touring continued to be Hoge’s primary focus.
-He made his Ryman Auditorium debut in 2011 opening for the legendary George Jones, and he’s shared the stage with Rascal Flatts, Rodney Atkins, Craig Morgan, Hank Williams Jr. and others.
-Hoge is also part of the Armed Forces Entertainment: Wrangler National Patriot Tour and wrote the powerful “Medal of Honor,” which was chosen as the Wrangler National Patriot official theme song.
+He made his Ryman Auditorium debut in 2011 opening for the legendary George Jones, and he’s shared the stage with Rascal Flatts, Luke Bryan, Craig Morgan, Martina McBride, Hank Williams Jr. and others.
+Hoge spent12 year being a part of the Armed Forces Entertainment: Wrangler National Patriot Tour in which he traveled overseas to perform over every Memorial Day.

 “I love performing live and I like telling stories,” he says.
 “I want people to feel like they are sitting in my living room watching us play and that they are a part of the show.
 I want the audience to feel like I’m talking straight to them.
 My audience is from 8 to 80 and everyone in between.”

 Hoge’s drive to connect with people permeates everything he does.
 He’s a tireless humanitarian who loves animals and supports the military.
 He combines both as the official spokesperson for Guardian Angels for a Soldiers Pet, a group that fosters animals for soldiers deployed overseas.
-An avid outdoorsman, he’s the newest brand ambassador for Cabela’s, the world’s foremost outfitter of hunting, fishing and outdoor gear.
-An enthusiastic wine aficionado, Hoge also has a partnership with Gamble Family Vineyards.
+Hoge is an avid outdoorsman, The Congressional Sportsmen’s Foundation named Lucas their first Ambassador.
+Hoge is as an enthusiastic wine aficionado and also has a partnership with Gamble Family Vineyards.
 “I am a genuine fan of the Gamble wines and having grown up on a farm myself, I have a personal admiration for the family traditions upheld by the Gamble Family Vineyards,” he says.

 With a #1 album, a TOP 30 single, a new TV show, restless creative spirit, abundance of Midwestern charm and a work ethic that won’t let him slow down, it looks like the best is yet to come.